Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 Desember 2025 06.26.40 UTC
+- WIB: Senin, 15 Desember 2025 09.25.08 UTC
-- WITA: Senin, 15 Desember 2025 07.26.40 UTC
+- WITA: Senin, 15 Desember 2025 10.25.08 UTC
-- WIT: Senin, 15 Desember 2025 08.26.40 UTC
+- WIT: Senin, 15 Desember 2025 11.25.08 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: motivational
+Kategori: inspirational